 CBD is known to have relaxant, antioxidant and anti-inflammatory properties, the effects of which are subject to ongoing research.
 Because it is known not to be harmful, and with the psychoactive THC removed, people suffering from certain conditions are willing to try CBD oil when other treatments have failed, if they are seeking a natural alternative to traditional treatment, or if there are no alternative treatments.

 People are, therefore, choosing to take CBD oil to treat conditions associated with inflammation including: joint pain and stiffness; MS; arthritis; and type 1 diabetes.
 Its suspected anti-seizure properties mean that CBD oil is used to control epilepsy and other neurological disorders, and it has also been shown in some studies to alleviate certain types of anxiety.
-Among the myriad studies into the many potential properties of CBD, research also indicates that the compound could suppress the growth of cancer cells.

 While the CBD industry is undoubtedly burgeoning, at this stage evidence is largely anecdotal or unvalidated.
 However, for people suffering from the many conditions that CBD oil may alleviate, CBD is a low-risk alternative treatment that could, if initial research is correct, transform lives.